min2028/flashcard-java/README.md

 - As a user, I want to be able to load and save the state of the application (For GUI)
 - As a user, I want to be able to see the panel that displays the flashcards, and name of the divider and subject it has been added to when I load the generator.
 (For GUI)

+#### Phase 4: Task 2
+ Added the Compartable interface and Writable abstract class.
+DividerList, divider, subject classes implements the Compartable interface and all four classes in the model package extend the Writable abstract class.
+So, all four classes in the model package plays a role.